Brazilian Belle Époque: Culture

 The Republic, installed in 1889, wanted to launch a new era in Brazil; to this end, it sought to minimize everything that was reminiscent of the Empire and Portuguese colonization.
 The arts took a new direction, moving closer to French and Italian cultures.
 This period witnessed the foundation of Belo Horizonte, a planned city, and the major urban reforms implemented in Rio de Janeiro, then the Federal Capital, by Pereira Passos and Rodrigues Alves.

 The period was also characterized by strong moralism and sexual repression, which were typical of the Victorian era.
 The monetary unit in force in Brazil was still the réis, a standard instituted by the Portuguese in colonial times.
 In terms of the Portuguese language, the spelling rules obeyed the dictates of Greek and Latin.
 This way of writing only came to an end with the spelling reform of 1943, during the Vargas era; farmácia (pharmacy) and comércio (commerce), for example, were spelled pharmacia and commercio.

-The ufanistic atmosphere of the time resulted in foreign words being translated into Portuguese.
+The nationalistic atmosphere of the time resulted in foreign loanwords being translated into Portuguese.
 An example of this was with futebol (soccer), a recent phenomenon in the country, where an attempt was made to rename it ludopédio, where ludo = jogo (game) and pédio = pé (foot), or bola no pé (ball on foot).